 I took guidance from The Conscious Kid’s resources available on their Patreon.
 I showed her pictures of kids of colour marching in the streets and George Floyd’s daughter talking about how her daddy changed the world.
 I told her about Breonna Taylor and how she was in her own home when she was killed by the police.

 With two parents with history degrees, my daughter always knew about colonialism and imperialism (yes, we are that kind of family).
 But that day, I spoke to her about slaves and segregation and discrimination.
 We touched on everything I could think of before l listened to her questions and answered them honestly.
 I then told her that it was up to her as a white person to fight this awful thing called racism.
 That she must always stand up and shout angrily at anyone who behaves in this despicable way.

 That it must always be at the forefront of her thinking and she must always listen to people of colour when they tell her about their struggles.
 That racism is a white people problem and we must do what we can to fight it.

 How did we leave it?
 Well, like all important conversations, I asked her what she had learned from it.
 She was visibly upset, her cheeks tear-stained and her little fists clenched in anger.
 She told me she now knew what her job was: To fight racism.
-I promised her I would take her with me to the next BLM protest (I thought it was better to leave her behind last week because of COVID-19)
+I promised her I would take her with me to the next BLM protest.

 Since that conversation, we have spoken about racism almost every day.
 We talked about racism specific to Ireland, America and Spain (as we are part Spanish).
 These conversations are teeny steps, but crucial ones.
 I will now continue to involve my daughter in all of my activism, even the parts that make me uncomfortable.